prakash0512/todo_list/Answers to technical questions.md

 6. **Calendar Integration**:
    Integrate with popular calendar apps like Google Calendar and Outlook, enabling seamless task management across platforms.

+---

+This information covers my approach to handling performance issues and outlines additional features that could further enhance the task management application.
 These features would significantly enhance user experience and functionality, making the application more versatile and user-friendly.